ErrorCode313/Brawl-Clipper/README.md

-# BrawlhallaAutoClip
+# Brawl Clipper

-BrawlhallaAutoClip is an automated tool for Brawlhalla streamers and tournament organizers that captures all death events and displays them with real-time stats.
+Brawl Clipper is an automated tool for Brawlhalla streamers and tournament organizers that captures all death events and displays them with real-time stats.
 The system monitors Brawlhalla's built-in stats system for death events and automatically triggers OBS replay buffer recording, providing a seamless integration for capturing every KO during streams.
 Because in Brawlhalla, death is just another statistic worth collecting!

 ## Features